Disentangling Exploration of Large Language Models by Optimal Exploitation: Introduction

 \section{Introduction}

-\textbf{Large language models in decision making.} Recently, large language models (LLMs) have demonstrated promising results in various decision making tasks such as web browsing \cite{yao2022react, shinn2024reflexion, ma2023laser}, game-playing \cite{paglieri2024balrog}, and simulated households \cite{yao2022react, shinn2024reflexion}.
-Hereby, LLMs act as agents that observe states and take actions in environments.
-Through their vast internal knowledge-base and autoregressive in-context reasoning capabilities, the models are supposed to quickly adapt to new tasks.
-However, previous work has shown that LLMs struggle with solving complex problems due to several shortcomings: For example, the ability to learn from mistakes is often limited \cite{huang2023selfcorrect} and LLMs have difficulties with planning over long horizons \cite{kambhampati2024planning}.
+\textbf{Large language models in decision making.} Recently, frontier large language models (LLM) demonstrated promising results in various decision-making tasks such as web browsing \cite{yao2022react, shinn2024reflexion, ma2023laser}, game-playing \cite{paglieri2024balrog}, and simulated households \cite{yao2022react, shinn2024reflexion}.
+Hereby, LLMs act as agents that observe states and take actions for in-context reinforcement learning (RL) in unknown environments.
+Through their vast internal knowledge base and autoregressive reasoning capabilities, the models are supposed to quickly adapt to new tasks.
+However, prior work has shown that LLMs struggle with complex problems due to several shortcomings: For example, the ability to learn from mistakes \cite{huang2023selfcorrect} and to plan over long horizons is often limited \cite{kambhampati2024planning}.

-\textbf{Exploration is essential for self-improvement.} Intelligent exploration is an important skill for improvement in many tasks.
-Hereby, exploration is a critical process for systematically seeking novel information to reduce uncertainty and improve decision-making over time.
+\textbf{Exploration is essential for self-improvement.} In many tasks, an agent's ability to self-improve relies on a sufficient exploration of the environment.
+Exploration is the skill of seeking novel information to reduce uncertainty and improve decision-making over time.
 Traditional approaches often rely on stochastic noise \cite{mnih2013playing, lillicrap2015continuous} or reward-shaping \cite{bellemare2016unifying}.
-Such methods induce redundancy and differ from human decision making which is mainly driven by reasoning about current information, past steps, and the unknown potential of yet unknown actions.
-Therefore, recent works proposed several approaches towards more intelligent exploration \cite{huang2024wese, lu2024intelligent, nie2024evolve}.
-Hereby, LLMs could have the potential to assist discovery by identifying patterns, leveraging prior knowledge, and intelligently navigating the state-space.
-LLMs may transform exploration into a targeted and efficient process.
+However, such methods induce redundancy and differ from human decision-making, which is mainly driven by reasoning about current information, past steps, and the potential of yet unknown actions.
+Therefore, recent works proposed more intelligent approaches by incorporating the reasoning capabilities of LLMs \cite{huang2024wese, lu2024intelligent, nie2024evolve}.
+LLMs could transform exploration into a targeted and efficient process by identifying patterns, leveraging prior knowledge, and intelligently navigating the state space.